Experienced guidance and support for spouses, children, parents, and siblings seeking lawful permanent residence in the United States.

 However, at the end of the two years, you have to again prove that your marriage is authentic.
 You will need to file a petition to remove the conditions on your green card.

-10. After Becoming A Permanent Resident, When Can You File For U.S. Citizenship?
+10. When Can You Apply For U.S. Citizenship?

 You many want to become a naturalized citizen.
 In general, if you are 18 years or older, you can begin the quest to naturalize once you have been a lawful permanent resident for five years.